Back

 "My body has carried me through every worst day, every hellish grueling experience, it's created and nurtured three beautiful children, my body has risen to every single challenge life has presented it with, and carried me through so I refuse to be ashamed of it."

-She concluded her statement with an empowering call to action: "I refuse to feel embarrassed about trying something new and am embracing my chance at life to the absolute fullest I can.
+"I refuse to feel embarrassed about trying something new and am embracing my chance at life to the absolute fullest I can.
 I only hope that we all find the courage to chase new experiences, goals, bettering ourselves and most importantly, happiness."

 Public Response